Please reach us at phase2black@aol.com if you cannot find an answer to your question.

 Yes, all of our puppies are wormed regularly.
 We use NAMEX-2 (pyrantel pamoate oral suspension) Puppies receive worming at 2, 3, 4, 6, 8 weeks, and if they are still with us, once more at 10 weeks of age.

-Yes, you can download our puppy contract and review our written health guarantee, this is listed on our Puppies page at the top.
+Yes, you can download our puppy contract and review our written health guarantee, this is listed on our Puppies page at the top, Or can be emailed to you along with parents OFA & DNA information.

 Yes, you can download the Embark and AKC DNA+Health results from each dog's individual page and you can "Search" our dogs on www.ofa.org to verify proof of up to date OFA health testing and results direct from their website.